patrickthibaudeau/moodle-tiny_menutab/README.md

 This plugin is a TinyMCE plugin for Moodle that allows you to create tabs for use with the Menu/Tab course format.

-This plugin adds a button and menu option (insert) in the TinyMCE editor that adds an h2 tag to the selected text within the editor.
-The h2 tags are not use within the editor in Moodle and therefore, when used with the Menu/Tab course format, the text will be converted to tabs.
+This plugin adds a button and menu option (insert) in the TinyMCE editor that, when clicked, adds an h2 tag to the selected text.
+The h2 tags are not used within the editor in Moodle and therefore, when used with the Menu/Tab course format, are converted to tabs.
 If you change the course format to anyother format, the text will remain an h2 tag, making it appear as a normal header.